maraho/textreuse-blast/README.md

 ## Data formatting

 Your input data needs to be gzipped file(s) in a folder.
 Each gzipped file should contain part of your data, where each document will be represented in JSON format on its own line.
-Each document can contain arbitrary amount of metadata that will be added to the found clusters at the end, but the bare bone data structure has fields text and doc_id.
+Each document can contain arbitrary amount of metadata that will be added to the found clusters at the end of the program, but the bare bone data structure has fields text and doc_id.
 Text contains your text and doc_id is the name of the document.
+Use only ASCII in doc_id names, since other characters may cause complications while running the program.
-Example could look like this:
+For example the lines could look like this:
 ```
 {"title": "NewspaperX", "date": "1907-03-18", "doc_id": "newspaperX_1907_03_18", "text": <text>}
 {"title": "NewspaperY", "date": "1907-03-19", "doc_id": "newspaperY_1907_03_19", "text": <text>}